MicrosoftDocs/windows-itpro-docs/windows/deployment/update/deployment-service-overview.md

 - You can stage deployments over a period of days or weeks by using rich expressions (for example, deploy 20H2 to 500 devices per day, beginning on March 14, 2021).
 - You can bypass pre-configured Windows Update for Business policies to immediately deploy a security update across your organization when emergencies arise.
 - You can benefit from deployments with automatic piloting tailored to your unique device population to ensure coverage of hardware and software in your organization.
-- You can leverage safeguards against likely update issues, as identified by Microsoft machine learning algorithms, and automatically put the deployment on hold for any affected devices.
+- You can use safeguards against likely update issues that have been identified by Microsoft machine-learning algorithms and automatically hold the deployment for any affected devices.

 The service is privacy focused and backed by leading industry compliance certifications.